Rowson3D/COMPE565/README.md

-# Multimedia Technologies - Scripts and Methodologies
+# COMPE565 Multi-media - Image Processing and Multi-media technologies

 Welcome to the repository for Multimedia Technologies for COMPE565 at San Diego State University - a compilation of scripts and programming methodologies aimed at enhancing your understanding of multimedia technologies.